 Here’s where it gets confusing.
 Find the claim that you’re making and the “correct” way to submit the claim.
 Super important: all claims must be made within 30 days of the event or incident.

 NTUC Travel insurance online claims: Submit NTUC travel insurance claims online with supporting documents such as invoice, flight itinerary, police report, etc. through their website.
 You can do so for the following benefits:

 - Baggage delay

-Email claims: For claims apart from travel inconveniences (see above) and medical expenses (see below), you can fill in this NTUC travel insurance claim form and email it together with your supporting documents to [email protected] Include your travel policy number in the subject line.
+NTUC Email claims: For claims that do not involve travel inconveniences (see above) and medical expenses (see above), you’ll need to fill in the NTUC travel insurance claim form digitally, and email it together with your supporting documents to [email protected] Include your travel policy number in the subject line.

-NTUC travel insurance isn’t the absolute cheapest around, but their regular travel insurance plans are very affordable especially when there’s a promotion going on.
+NTUC travel insurance isn’t the absolute cheapest around, but their regular travel insurance plans are very affordable and value for money when there’s a 40% promotion going on.

-However, just because it’s a brand name doesn’t mean that their coverage is the highest in town, especially when you compare it against newcomers like FWD or Etiqa.
+However, just because it’s a brand name doesn’t mean that their coverage is the highest in town, especially when you compare it against newcomers like FWD.
 That’s not a problem for most travellers though, unless you’re going to a super expensive country or encounter some unusual scenario.

 For most Singaporeans who just want to eat, chill and relax on holiday, NTUC travel insurance is more than adequate.
-But it does not cover more thrilling activities like skydiving and the like.
+Especially, because it also provides Covid-19 coverage.
+But it does not cover more thrilling activities like skydiving and other extreme sports.

 If you have a pre-existing medical condition, NTUC Enhanced PreX is one of the very few travel insurance options for you.
 It is pricey for sure, but probably worth the money if you have a life-threatening condition like asthma or heart disease.
 Make sure that the plan is sufficient to cover your overseas expenses and/or evacuation.